iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 2. In the sidebar, choose "Plugins" and then "Add New",
 3. Type "sucuri" or "sucuri-scanner" in the search box,
 4. Install the option with the "By Sucuri Inc." at the foot,
-5. Once activated, you will find a new icon in the sidebar with the Sucuri logo.
-Go to the plugin's dashboard and click the button that says "Generate API Key" to activate the event monitoring, this will generate a unique key to authenticate your website against the remote Sucuri WordPress API service,
+5. Once activated, you will find a new icon in the sidebar with the Sucuri logo, go to the plugin's dashboard and click the button that says "Generate API Key" to activate the event monitoring, this will generate an unique key to authenticate your website against the remote Sucuri WordPress API service,
-6. Feel free to visit the plugin' settings page to configure other options including the security alerts, hardening options, file system scanner paths and API service communication.
+6. Feel free to visit the plugin' settings page to configure other options including the security alerts, hardening options, file system scanner paths, API service communication, among other things.

 Visit the [Support Forum](https://wordpress.org/support/plugin/sucuri-scanner) to ask questions, suggest new features, or report bugs.
-And recommend the plugin to your friends and colleagues if you think it can help them.
+And recommend the plugin to your friends and colleagues if you think it can help other people.

 == Frequently Asked Questions ==

-More information on the Sucuri Security WordPress plugin can be found in our [Knowledge Base](https://kb.sucuri.net/plugins/WordPress+Plugin).
+More information can be found on the the Sucuri Security WordPress Security plugin via our free [Knowledge Base](https://kb.sucuri.net/plugins/WordPress+Plugin).

 = What is the security activity auditing? =

 This is perhaps the most underutilized security function.
 It’s the act of monitoring all security related events within your WordPress install.
 The challenge is, what makes up a security event.
-In the eyes of Sucuri, any change that occurs within the application could be categorized as a security event, and as such we try to record it.
+In the eyes of Sucuri, any change that occurs within the application could be categorized as a security event, as such we try to record it.

 This is important because it gives you, the website owner, the ability to keep a good eye on the various changes occurring within your environment.
 Who is logging in?
 What changes are being made?